emanuelef/temporal-meetup-demo/README.md

 1. Create the .env file with the Honeycomb Configuration API key (one off, only needed once) `make create-env`
-2. Start the example
+2. Start the example using Docker images on ghcr
 `make start`
 3. Trigger a Temporal workflow
-`curl localhost:8080/start`
+`make service`
 4. Temporal UI
 `http://localhost:8233/namespaces/default/workflows`
 5. Honeycomb UI